Budgeting at University 2026/27

 | Adobe Creative Cloud | £55/mo | ~£21/mo with student discount | Canva (free tier), GIMP, DaVinci Resolve |

-Using your overdraft means you're bad with money.
+Using your overdraft means you are bad with money.

-A student overdraft is 0% interest — it's a built-in financial buffer, not a moral failing.
+A student overdraft is 0% interest: it is a built-in financial buffer, not a moral failing.
 Using it sensibly in tight weeks and clearing it when your next instalment arrives is entirely normal.
-The problem is using it as a permanent supplement rather than a temporary bridge.
-Treat it like a seatbelt — there so you're protected if you need it, not something you plan to crash into.
+Treat it like a seatbelt: there so you are protected if you need it, not something you plan to crash into.

 Budgeting means giving up your social life.

-Budgeting means knowing how much you can spend on your social life — and then spending it without guilt, because you've already covered everything else.
-The goal is not restriction; it's visibility.
-Students who budget actually enjoy their social spending more because they're not quietly anxious about whether they can afford the next round.
+Budgeting means knowing how much you can spend on your social life and then spending it without guilt, because you have already covered everything else.
+Students who budget actually enjoy their social spending more because they are not quietly anxious about whether they can afford the next round.

-It's not worth saving as a student — the amounts are too small to matter.
+It is not worth saving as a student: the amounts are too small to matter.

-Even £20/week put into a savings pot earns interest and creates a meaningful emergency fund by the end of the year.
-With easy-access savings accounts currently paying 4–5% AER, £1,000 earns £40–£50 in interest over a year.
-More importantly, the habit of saving — not the amount — is what compounds over a career.
-Starting at 19 rather than 25 makes a substantial long-term difference.
+Even £20 per week put into a savings pot earns interest and creates a meaningful emergency fund by the end of the year.
+With easy-access savings accounts currently paying 4 to 5% AER, £1,000 earns £40 to £50 in interest over a year.
+More importantly, the habit of saving: not the amount, is what compounds over a career.

 Cooking is too time-consuming to be worth it as a student.

-A basic home-cooked meal takes 20–30 minutes.
-Batch cooking on a Sunday takes 60–90 minutes and produces 4–5 meals.
-The time cost of cooking versus ordering is often 5–10 minutes per meal once you've done it a few times.
-The money cost difference is £5–£12 per meal.
-Over a full academic year, regular home cooking vs regular takeaway ordering is the difference between £1,500 and £4,500 in food spend.
+A basic home-cooked meal takes 20 to 30 minutes.
+Batch cooking on a Sunday takes 60 to 90 minutes and produces 4 to 5 meals.
+Over a full academic year, regular home cooking vs regular takeaway ordering is the difference between around £1,500 and £4,500 in food spend.

 Student bank account perks (railcards, vouchers) are the main thing to compare.

-Perks are worth at most £30–£150 over three years.
-A 0% overdraft of £1,500 vs £500 is worth hundreds of pounds in avoided interest if you ever need it — far more than a Tastecard or streaming voucher.
+Perks are worth at most £30 to £150 over three years.
+A 0% overdraft of £1,500 vs £500 is worth hundreds of pounds in avoided interest if you ever need it: far more than a Tastecard or streaming voucher.
 Always compare overdraft limits first; perks second.
-And if the best perk account has a significantly lower overdraft, the perk isn't worth the difference.

 What happens to my student overdraft when I graduate?